Success After Dyson: Salary and Employment Outcomes

 Average Base Salary and Distribution by Industry

-Dyson graduates begin their AEM careers in an array of fields, including finance, consulting, technology, and accounting.
-Here’s a breakdown of where the class of 2023 took their applied economics degree, salary information included:
+Dyson graduates begin their AEM careers in an array of fields, including financial services, consulting, technology, and real estate.
+Here’s a breakdown of where the class of 2024 took their applied economics degree, salary information included:

 IndustryAverage